-- The MMU recommends that the market rules explicitly require that offers in the energy market be competitive, where competitive is defined to be the short run marginal cost of the units.
+• The MMU recommends that the market rules explicitly require that offers in the energy market be competitive, where competitive is defined to be the short run marginal cost of the units.
 The short run marginal cost should reflect opportunity cost when and where appropriate.
 The MMU recommends that the level of incremental costs includable in costbased offers not exceed the short run marginal cost of the unit.
 (Priority: Medium.
 First reported 2009.
-Status: Not adopted.) - The MMU recommends that PJM require that all fuel cost policies be algorithmic, verifiable, and systematic, and accurately reflect short run marginal costs.
-(Priority: Medium.
-First reported 2016.
 Status: Not adopted.)